-CHAPTER 5 - SUMMARY OF PROVISIONAL RECOMMENDATIONS
+CHAPTER 5 - SUMMARY OF RECOMMENDATIONS

-Provisional Recommendation #1: The monetary limit under The Small Claims Practices Act should be increased.
+Recommendation #1: The monetary limit under The Court of Queen's Bench Small Claims Practices Act should be increased. (page 32)

-Provisional Recommendation #2: Section 3(1) of The Small Claims Practices Act should be amended to allow the monetary limit for small claims to be adjusted upward by regulation.
+Recommendation #2: Section 3(1) of The Court of Queen's Bench Small Claims Practices Act should be amended to allow the monetary limit for small claims to be adjusted upward by regulation. (page 33)

-Provisional Recommendation #3: The general damages limit under the Small Claims Practices Act should be increased to an amount proportionate to the increase in the monetary limit for small claims.
+Recommendation #3: The general damages limit under The Court of Queen's Bench Small Claims Practices Act should be increased to an amount proportionate to the increase in the monetary limit for small claims. (page 33)

-Provisional Recommendation #4: Section 3(1) of the Small Claims Practices Act should be amended to allow the general damages limit to be adjusted upward by regulation.
+Recommendation #4: Section 3(1) of the The Court of Queen's Bench Small Claims Practices Act should be amended to allow the general damages limit to be adjusted upward by regulation. (page 34)

-Provisional Recommendation #5: Wrongful dismissal claims should be added to the list of excluded proceedings under section 3(4) of the Small Claims Practices Act.
+Recommendation #5: Wrongful dismissal claims should be added to the list of excluded proceedings under section 3(4) of the The Court of Queen's Bench Small Claims Practices Act. (page 35)